hypo69/hypo/docs/consultant/gemini/ru/goog/quickstart.md

 '''.strip()

 def main():
-    """
-    Calls the Apps Script API to create a new script project and upload files.
+    """Calls the Apps Script API.

-    :raises errors.HttpError: If the API call fails.
+    :raises errors.HttpError: If the API request fails.
     """
     creds = None
     # The file token.json stores the user's access and refresh tokens, and is